 11. How many hours can I work on campus during the week?

-You are allowed to work an average of 10 hours per week and not more than 12 hours per week.
+You are allowed to work up to an average of 10 to 12 hours per week, but no more than 12 hours per week.
 The number of hours will depend on the needs of the department.